 In Seattle, the dean of drummers is Greg Keplinger.
-He is about my age (57) and just one of the most schooled, committed and principled musicians I have ever met.
+He is about my age (57 in 2007) and just one of the most schooled, committed, and principled musicians I have ever met.
 He's got chops beyond chops.

 I have often said "Greg plays each beat as if it were his last second on earth."
 He makes the "Keplinger Snare Drum" by hand for the lucky and the few, his client list is a who's who of famous drummers, (Charlie Watts, Elvin Jones, Stuart Copeland etc.)